Enhancing livelihood security in wasteland-dominated areas

 In addressing the challenges of impoverished regions, a multi-faceted approach is imperative.

-• Governments, international bodies, and NGOs must invest in affordable infrastructure while empowering locals with necessary skills.
+• Governments, international bodies, and NGOs must invest in affordable infrastructure while empowering locals with the necessary skills.
 Prioritising crops with lower water demand and emphasising high-value output from low productivity is essential.
-Mixed farming offers a reliable avenue for high yield and income with minimal risk.
+Mixed farming offers a reliable avenue for high yields and income with minimal risk.
 Sustainable planning based on market demand is crucial for livelihood promotion.

 • Efficient wasteland management and participatory forest initiatives can uplift income levels.
 Policymakers should prioritise agricultural land management, including crop planning and livestock development, alongside food processing industries.
 Skill-based education programs are vital for enhancing local capabilities.